Auditory Processing Solutions – Overcome Daily Hurdles

 During activities outside school, it can be difficult for people with APD to take part in talking and listening to directions when there is a lot of background noise.
 With time, such difficulties can result in social problems, lowering someone’s sense of self-worth, and affecting emotions.
 Getting an idea of how difficulties with auditory processing affect someone will allow parents, teachers, and caregivers to assist more effectively and encourage learning.

-Learn Strategies and Interventions at Hillside Horizon
+Learn Strategies and Interventions at Hillside Horizon for Teens

 Having difficulties with auditory processing disorder is something that other people and families also deal with.
-We give individual support and proven techniques at Hillside Horizon to boost listening skills and help people succeed in their studies, jobs, and daily routines.
+We give individual support and proven techniques at Hillside Horizon for Teens to boost listening skills and help people succeed in their studies, jobs, and daily routines.

 FAQs